Dedicated to the power of conversation.

 PRINCIPAL

-Since joining Strategic Earth in 2016, Sara (she/her) has worked on a variety of projects related to collaborative fisheries management, marine spatial planning, and large-scale policy planning.
+Sara (she/her) joined Strategic Earth in 2016 and has worked on a variety of projects related to collaborative fisheries management, marine spatial planning, and large-scale policy planning.

 Eagle-eye attention to detail, strategic yet flexible approach to project design and implementation, interest in supporting efficient and structured conversations that advance shared goals and celebrate collaboration, and seamless translation of scientific and technical information to diverse audiences.